thiagoburghi/thiagoburghi.github.io/index.md

 # Thiago B. Burghi

-I am an academic researcher working on control theory, closed-loop electrophysiology, and computational neuroscience.
+I am an academic researcher working on control theory, closed-loop electrophysiology, and theoretical/computational neuroscience.

 In January 2027, I will be starting a research group at the University of Oxford, UK.
 PhD and Postdoc opportunities to be announced!